uml-hci/comp5270-s24/syllabus.md

 ### Homework assignments

 There will be a handful of individual homework assignments throughout the semester.
 These assignments will allow you to practice core user-centered research skills such as wireframing, heuristic evaluation, and UI critiques prior to starting the group project.
 There will be an individual reflection homework assignment toward the end of the course.
+There will be a student survey at the beginning of the course, which will be graded for completion as part of the overall assignment grade.

 ### Midterm